Starting off …

 These financial discussions usually started out fine, but they soon turned into sales pitches, with the advisors urging me to buy life insurance policies or annuities from their companies.
 Sometimes these advisors were accompanied by their bosses, people who had impressive corporate titles and who used persuasive language like “protect your future” and “insure your insurability.”
 I recognized the fear tactics they used to make me think I might miss out if I didn’t buy into their plans.
 I felt pressure and declined their offers.
 These experiences left a bad taste in my mouth.

-When I later discussed these episodes with Rob, he told me that what i had experienced was a common practice among large firms that are commission-based rather than fee-only.
-Rob explained how he learned about the fee-only vs commission-based pay structure of financial planning when he was in college (also at the University of Illinois Urbana-Champaign, but in Finance).
-He explained that the key difference between commission-based and fee-only planners is the concept of fiduciary–a duty that he has for all his clients.
+When I later discussed these episodes with Rob, he told me that what I had experienced was a common practice among large firms that are commission-based rather than fee-only.
+Rob explained how he learned about the fee-only vs. commission-based pay structure of financial planning when he was in college (also at the University of Illinois Urbana-Champaign, but in Finance).
+He explained that the key difference between commission-based and fee-only planners is the concept of fiduciary, which is a duty that he has for all his clients.
 As a fee-only financial advisor and a member of NAPFA, Rob has a taken a fiduciary oath to serve in the best interests of his clients.
-I knew that Rob would always act in the best interest of his clients regardless or having taken an oath or not.
+I knew that Rob would always act in the best interest of his clients regardless of having taken an oath or not.
 However, I had assumed that all other financial advisors had taken the same oath and were held to the same standard as well.
-I quickly learned that I was incorrect and naive in making tht assumption.
+I quickly learned that I was incorrect and naive in making that assumption.

 Fiduciary or Not?

 Fiduciary comes from the Latin root fidere, to trust.
 A fiduciary is someone who is duty-bound to act on your behalf, in your best interest.